hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ## 1.2 v2 to v3 Schema Changes

+This list captures new optional elements that can be included in the `info` response as of 3.0:
 1. Ability to specify time-varying bins ([#83](https://github.com/hapi-server/data-specification/issues/83))
 1. Ability to use JSON references in `info` response ([#82](https://github.com/hapi-server/data-specification/issues/82))
 1. Ability to indicate a units schema (if one is being used for `units` strings) ([#81](https://github.com/hapi-server/data-specification/issues/81))